vbugana/HoriseonSocialSolutionServices/README.md

 ## Description

-The overall appereance of the page has not been changed, however the structure underneath the page is more articulatae as each section plays clearly a role in the document as a whole.
+The overall appereance of the page has not been changed, however the structure underneath the page is more articulate as each section plays clearly a role in the document as a whole.

 The main objectives of this initiave are: